Vinod Gupta: Relationship with the Clintons

 In June 2007, Gupta praised Clinton's work for the company. "'He helps us meet some of the right people,' he told the Omaha World-Herald.
 'In many speeches, he has mentioned InfoUSA by name.'"

 Legal issues

 In 2010, Gupta was charged along with two other employees of InfoGroup for "their roles in a scheme in which the CEO funneled illegal compensation to himself in the form of perks worth millions of dollars."
 The SEC claimed Gupta used $9.5 million in corporate funds for personal gain and his "lavish lifestyle."
 The three later settled with the SEC without admitting wrongdoing.
 According to the SEC, Gupta paid $7.4 million in fines and penalties, and agreed to be barred from serving as an officer or director of a public company.
+Gupta has denied all charges.

 In February 2014, InfoGroup sued Gupta for improperly recruiting its employees and accessing its computer secrets.

-In April 2020, Infogroup was awarded US$21.2 million in a copyright case against Gupta, after he was found to have stolen intellectual property and falsely implied that he was still affiliated with the company.
+In April 2020, Infogroup was awarded US$21.2 million in a copyright case against Gupta, after he was accused to have misused intellectual property and falsely implied that he was still affiliated with the company.
+The case was appealed and Gupta reached an out of court settlement without admitting any wrongdoing.